 PE Premium 2017 -18

 The government has announced that it will increase the funding of the PE premium which will allow us to build further upon the last four years.
 Last year was our most successful year of competitive sport in terms of participation and we reached the cricket county finals for the first time after three years of involvement from the Chance to Shine cricket charity.
 We plan to further enhance the school environment for children at the school currently and those that will attend in the future.
-This will include installing a trail for the Daily Mile, more permanent sports equipment such as goals, and increase the use of the new area.
+This will include installing more equipment such as goals, a climbing wall and increase the use of the new area.
 See our action plan below for more details.

 U11 Quick Sticks Hockey

 Eight children attended the tournament in Ipswich and to their surprise, qualified for the semi-finals on goal difference, winning that on a golden goal, and then played a final against a competent East Bergholt team, losing 5-0.
 However, due to the second position, they have qualified for the county finals.
 This is the third county final our teams have reached since the pupil premium has been put in place, in a third different sport.

 UPDATE: children came 7th at county finals, having enjoyed a few wins and loses.
 Great play and team spirit by all children.
 Well done.